linode/docs/docs/guides/websites/cms/wordpress/how-to-update-php-for-wordpress/index.md

 image: UpdatePHPforaMorePerformantWordPressonUbuntu2004.jpg
 modified_by:
   name: Linode
-title: "How to Update PHP for WordPress on Ubuntu 20.04"
+title: "Update PHP for a More Performant WordPress on Ubuntu 20.04"
-h1_title: "Update PHP for a More Performant WordPress on Ubuntu 20.04"
+title_meta: "How to Update PHP for WordPress on Ubuntu 20.04"
-enable_h1: true
 contributor:
   name: Jeff Novotny
 external_resources: